ImageMagick/Usage-Markdown/draw/index.md

 It is used to draw lines shapes, circles, curves, arcs and so on.
 The full specification of the SVG Paths can be found in the [SVG Path Specification](http://www.w3.org/TR/SVG/paths.html#PathDataGeneralInformation) document.

-This however is not a easy document to read as it is really for programmers, not users, so I'll simplify and summarize the path specification...
+This however is not an easy document to read as it is really for programmers, not users, so I'll simplify and summarize the path specification...

 -   Letters are commands, while all numbers (floating point) are arguments.